kunalchaturvedi/swift_in_python_compiler/asgn1/README.md

 ## How to build

-"make"  - to build the lexer executable
+dont need to specifically use makefile. instead just use:

-"bin/lexer test/test1.swift"  - to run test case 1
+"python bin/lexer.py test/test1.swift"  - to run test case 1